owenvickery/cg2at/README.md

                                    <b>**INPUT**</b>
 </p>

-The script contains two methods to rebuild the system:
+CG2AT2 contains two methods to rebuild the system:

-- de novo method, following the protocol described in the script overview section.
+- de novo method, following the protocol described in the CG2AT2 overview section.
 - flexible fitting of a user supplied atomistic structure (prefereably the one used to make the CG representation).

 To run a basic conversion of your system, all that is required is the coarsegrain system in any format readable by "gmx editconf".